ApolloTang/mynote--misc/contents/dev-1/python/python--package-manager/pipenv/introducing-pipenv-to-a-js-developer.md

 ## What is pipenv?

-The concept of **pipenv** in the Python eco-system is similar to that of **npm** for nodeJs.
-It creates an isolated environment for your project and manages the dependency packages your project uses.
+pipenv creates an isolated environment for your project and manages the dependency packages your project uses.
+This concept is similar to that of **npm**'s node modules in nodeJs eco-system.

 Using the npm analogy, npm uses `package.json` to specification dependencies and `package-lock.json` to describe the dependency graph; pipenv uses [Pipfile](https://github.com/pypa/pipfile) and `Pipfile.lock`.